amitaiassaf/B-cell-Immunodominance-Hierarchies/README.md

 <img src="/Images/GC_scheme_1.jpg" width="600">

+Based on this simulation, we can estimate the fraction of memory B cells against different surface residues

 Code related to the manuscript "Defining and Manipulating B cell Immunodominance Hierarchies to Elicit Broadly Neutralizing Antibody Responses Against Influenza Virus."